kubernetes-sigs/cluster-api/docs/book/src/developer/providers/bootstrap.md

 A bootstrap provider generates bootstrap data that is used to bootstrap a Kubernetes node.

+For example, the Kubeadm bootstrap provider uses a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) file for bootstrapping a node.

 ## Data Types

 ### Bootstrap API resource